A Foodcentric Life

 What makes a good taco?
 It's personal preference.
 Serve taco meat in corn tortillas or cassava tortillas for soft tacos, or butter lettuce leaves for a low-carb or paleo approach.

-For using taco meat burrito-style, use flour tortillas.
+For using taco meat burrito-style, use large size tortillas.
 Taco meat is super for burrito bowls and taco bowls too.
 Its versatile!

 Taco Garnishes